chameco/Solid/README.md

     c = 0;
     while c < 10 {print(c); c = c + 1;};

 Functions: You can get an anonymous function like so: `fn a a * a`.
-But wait, how am I supposed to call it?
 Solid is designed so there is only one core language element that has an intrinsic side effect: assignment.
 Obviously we've been using `print`, but that's not in the language core, rather it's a function written in C that works just like a normal function.
 More on that later, but now, let's define a longer function.

     f = fn a do
     	print(a);